vkd225/Hackathon-AlexaSkill/README.md

 [Demo 2] (https://www.youtube.com/watch?v=akGy-g2OgK0)

-Please go through GUIDE.md to set up your Alexa skill.
-You can also find PPT and Notes for business use-cases and technical architecture.
+### Please go through GUIDE.md to set up your Alexa skill.
+You can also find Powerpoint Slides and Notes for business use-cases and technical architecture of the skill.